 Voles Damage Plants

 Meadow (Microtus pennsylvanicus) and Prairie (Microtus ochrogaster) voles are common along the Front Range.
-Because heavy snowfall protects voles from predators, vole damage to Front Range landscapes appears to be above average during heavy snowfall years.
+Persistent snowcover hides volesfrom predators.
+Vole damage increases during heavy snowfall years.
 Voles tunnel through lawns and golf courses, leaving unsightly lumps and runways.
-Where tunneling is plentiful the soil may have a spongy feel.
-Damaged lawns usually fill in as the weather warms in the spring.
-If injury is severe, rake, fertilize and water the affected area.
+Where tunneling is extensive the soil may have a spongy feel.
+Damaged lawns usually recover as the weather warms in the spring.
+If injury is severe, fill in runways with compost, rake smooth, fertilize, and water the affected area.

-The lawn can be over seeded, if needed, in mid-April.
-Just scattering grass seed over the damaged turf is ineffective.
-Sow your grass seed after working the soil to insure that the seeds come in contact with the soil and will germinate.
+The lawn may be over seeded, if needed, in mid-April.
+Scattering grass seed over the damaged turf is ineffective.
+Sow your grass seed after working the soil to insure good soil-to-seed contact.

 Do you have a question?
 Try Ask an Expert!